Greenland in World War II

 The fall of Denmark in April 1940 left the Danish colony of Greenland an unoccupied territory of an occupied nation, under the possibility of seizure by the United Kingdom, United States or Canada.
 To forestall this, the United States acted to guarantee Greenland's position.
+On 9 April 1941, Greenland became a de facto United States protectorate.
 With the entrance of the United States into the war in December 1941, Greenland became a combatant.

 From 1941 until 1945, the United States established numerous and extensive facilities for air and sea traffic in Greenland, as well as radio beacons, radio stations, weather stations, ports, depots, artillery posts, and search-and-rescue stations.
 The United States Coast Guard also provided a considerable portion of civilian resupply along both coasts.

 Economically, Greenland traded successfully with the United States, Canada and Portugal, which, supplemented by the cryolite exports, caused a reanimation and permanent realignment of the island's economy.

 Neutrality

 Before the war, Greenland was a tightly controlled colony of Denmark, otherwise closed off to the rest of the world.
-After the invasion of Denmark on 9 April 1940, Greenland was left on its own, because the Royal Navy seized any ships arriving from Axis-controlled Europe.
-The United Kingdom and Canada initially laid plans to occupy points of interest on the island, but the United States, still neutral, firmly rejected "third party" intervention there.
-The sheriffs ("landsfogeder") of South and North Greenland, Eske Brun and Aksel Svane, invoking the emergency clause of a 1925 law specifying how Greenland was ruled, declared Greenland a self-ruling territory, believing this to be in the best interests of the colony as Denmark was occupied by Nazi Germany.
+After the invasion of Denmark on 9 April 1940, Greenland was left on its own, because the United Kingdom's Royal Navy seized any ships arriving from Axis-controlled Europe.
+The UK and Canada initially laid plans to occupy points of interest on the island, but the United States, still neutral, firmly rejected "third party" intervention there.

+The sheriffs (landsfogeder) of South and North Greenland, Eske Brun and Aksel Svane, invoking the emergency clause of a 1925 law specifying how Greenland was ruled, declared Greenland a self-ruling territory, believing this to be in the best interests of the colony as Denmark was occupied by Nazi Germany.
 This step was taken in coordination with the Danish ambassador to the United States, Henrik Kauffmann, and the U.S. State Department, and comported with the American declaration of 1920 that no third nation would necessarily be accepted as a sovereign in Greenland.
 This diplomatic stance was seen as an extension of the Monroe Doctrine.

 Although the Danish government continued in power and still considered itself neutral, it was forced to obey German wishes in foreign policy matters.
 Kauffmann immediately recognized that his government was unable to exercise its full sovereignty, and therefore began to act in an independent capacity.
 On 13 April he took counsel with the Greenland sheriffs, and after some controversy they agreed to recognize him as their representative in the United States.
 Since the United States would not offer diplomatic recognition and aid to Greenland unless the local administration was independent, the sheriffs informed the local advisory parliament ("Landsraad") on 3 May that "there was no choice" but to act as a sovereign nation.
 The Danish Government continued to send orders to the colony via radio and through Portugal, but these messages were ignored.
 In this decision they were influenced by their determination to avoid becoming subject to a Canadian occupation and thus being drawn into the war.